Berkey water vs. other popular filters

 In addition to costing less per liter, Berkey far surpasses the performance most other filters on the market, producing safe, clean and refreshing water from any potable or non-potable water source around the world. (see Performance Comparison)

-The cost of buying 22,700 liters of bottled water can be rather shocking, especially when compared to the cost of a Berkey system which starts at about $300:
+The cost of buying 22,700 liters of bottled water can be rather shocking, especially when compared to the cost of a Berkey water filtration system which starts at about $300:

-Reverse Osmosis (R.O.) systems are typically the most expensive of the 3 options, due to the cost of the system and the expense of having the system installed.
+Reverse Osmosis (R.O.) systems used for distilled water are typically the most expensive of the 3 options, due to the cost of the system and the expense of having the system installed.
 Next highest would be a water distillation unit Berkey systems are by far the least expensive of the three, thanks to the cleanable filters that can be used over and over again.

 When you take all costs into account, including filter changes and energy costs, RO water and distilled water costs anywhere between 10¢ and 20¢/liter, whereas Berkey water costs about 1.4¢ per liter with the first set of filters (including system purchase), then around 0.7¢/liter for subsequent sets of filters ($150 for 2 filters / 22,7000 liters = $0.007/liter).